Bit.ly vs cutty.dev — an honest comparison

 | Third-party trackers on the site | yes | only our own, first-party |

-At cutty.dev the slug never returns to circulation.
-Once created, it remains permanently reserved, even after the link is deleted.
-This matters everywhere a link lives for a long time: a QR code on packaging, a poster, an SMS in a customer's archive, or a backlink building SEO.
+For me, the slug does not return to circulation.
+Never.
+Once created, it remains permanently reserved, even if you delete the link itself.
+This matters everywhere a URL lives for a long time.
+A QR code on product packaging.
+A poster.
+An SMS in a customer archive.
+A backlink that builds your SEO for years.

-- you are a large company with dozens of users and need roles, teams, and access control in one panel,
+- you are a large company with dozens of people and need roles, teams, and access control in one panel,

-- you already have processes based on bit.ly integrations (Slack, Salesforce, marketing tools) and do not want to rewire them,
+- you already have your processes set up on bit.ly integrations (Slack, Salesforce, marketing tools) and don't want to rewire them,

-- your audit requires specific certificates or hosting in the USA,
+- an audit requires you to have specific certificates or hosting in the USA,

-- you need a guarantee of 24/7 support — a single-person project does not have a round-the-clock department behind it.
+- you must have 24/7 support.
+A one-man project does not have a round-the-clock department, period.

 - you are a freelancer, a creator, running a small or medium-sized brand,